erikandersson96/portfolio-project-four/README.md

 * Click the `"Create App"` button.
 * Once redirected, proceed to the settings tab.
 * Click on the `"config vars"` button.
 * Supply a `KEY` of `PORT` and it's value of `8000`.
 Then click the `"add"` button.
+Do this with `Cloudinary, Database URL (from Heroku-Postgres) and your secret key`.
 * Next step is to add `Buildpacks`, click the `"Add Buildpack"` button.
-* The `python` buildpack needs to be added first then the `node js` buildpack.
+* The `Heroku Postgress` buildpack need to be added.
-* Once the buildpacks have completed, got to the deploy screen, once in the deploy screen, select GitHub as the deployment method and connect your GitHub profile.
+* Once the buildpack have completed, go to the deploy tab, once on the deploy screen, select GitHub as the deployment method and connect your GitHub profile.
 * Search for the repository that you wish to deploy to `Heroku` and click `"connect"`.
 * Once your repository is connected to Heroku you can choose to either automatically or manually deploy your app.
-* I choose manual deploy beacuse I like to refresh the branch myself when I update my project.
 * By selecting automatic deploy, Heroku will build a new version of the app each time a change has been made and pushed to the repository on `GitHub`.
-* By selecting manual deploys, it allows you to build a new version of your app whenever you click manual deploy.
-* If your build is successful you will then be able to visit the live site by clicking the link that is provided to you by `Heroku`.

-New way of deploy project to heroku:
+* Click on manual deploy to build your App.
+When complete, click on `View` to open up the live site on `Heroku`.
+* Finished.

+If the `create app` process at `Heroku` website wouldn't work follow these steps:
 * When you want to deploy your project to `Heroku`.
 * Type `heroku login -i` to login to your existing account (if you have one) in the `Gitpod` terminal.
 * Then run the command `heroku create your_app_name_here` to create a new app (the name has to be uniqe).
 * Now you can see your new project at `Heroku` dashboard and set the config vars and buildpacks as the steps explained above.

-The command to add packages to the requirments.txt file, `pip3 freeze --local > requirments.txt`.

 ---